cross-solution/YawikDocs/source/installation.rst

 -----

 get the latest YAWIK Package.
 Packages are build as ZIP or TGZ archive.
 We publish them on Sourceforge_.
-They extract into a subdirectory YAWIK.
+They extract into a subdirectory YAWIK-x.y.z.
+If you preserve the permissions, the directories ``cache`` and ``log`` should be writable after extraction.

 .. _Sourceforge: https://sourceforge.net/projects/yawik/